keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {: .basf}

 [ -> Liebig -> Kekule ->  Hofmann -> Perkin -> Dyes ->  IG Farben -> BASF (JAMF)]

+>Liebig himself seems
+to have occupied the role of a gate, or sorting-demon such as his younger contemporary Clerk Maxwell once proposed, helping to **concentrate energy into one favored room of the Creation at the expense of everything else** (later witnesses have suggested that Clerk **Maxwell intended his Demon not so much as a convenience** in discussing a thermodynamic idea **as a parable about the actual existence of personnel like Liebig**... <span class="page-ref">412</span>

 > [Pökler's] course in polymer theory was taught by Professor-Doctor Laszlo Jamf, who was latest in the true succession, Liebig to August Wilhelm **von Hofmann**, to Herbert Ganister **to Laszlo Jamf, a direct chain** <span class="page-ref">161</span>